Pavle Strugar

-Pavle Strugar (Павле Стругар; 13 July 1933 – 12 December 2018) was a Montenegrin general in the Yugoslav People's Army (JNA) who was found guilty of war crimes for his role in the siege of Dubrovnik.
+Pavle Strugar (Павле Стругар; 13 July 1933 – 12 December 2018) was a Montenegrin general in the Yugoslav People's Army (JNA) who was found guilty of war crimes by the International Criminal Tribunal for the former Yugoslavia (ICTY) for his role in the siege of Dubrovnik.

 Biography

-Strugar was born in Peć, Kingdom of Yugoslavia.
-In October 1991, he was made commander of the JNA's Second Operational Group which operated in southern Croatia.
+Strugar was born in Peja, Kingdom of Yugoslavia (modern-day Kosovo).
+During the Croatian War of Independence, he was made commander of the JNA's Second Operational Group in October 1991, which operated in southern Croatia.
 In this role, he commanded the JNA's forces which laid siege to Dubrovnik, including its historic Old Town.
 The siege lasted until May 1992.
 Strugar retired in 1993.

 In 2001, the International Tribunal for the Former Yugoslavia (ICTY) charged Strugar on several counts.
 These included violations of the customs of war and attacks on the UNESCO heritage site of the Old Town.
-Strugar voluntarily surrendered to the court, becoming the first Serbian or Montenegrin citizen to do so.
-He was found guilty of attacks on civilians as well as being responsible for damage to the Old Town.
+Strugar voluntarily surrendered to the court at the Hague, becoming the first Serbian or Montenegrin citizen to do so.
+In January 2005, he was found guilty of attacks on civilians and destruction or damage to cultural and historical monuments in the Old Town and sentenced to 8 years in prison.
 Strugar initially appealed his sentence, but later withdrew the appeal citing poor health.